 The essence and complete elements of pop art are found in Roy Lichtenstein’s TAKKA TAKKA; a piece done in the style of a cartoon with the sound effect “takka takka” resonating with the firing of a machine gun.

-The limited palette and the absence of the soldiers mentioned make the up close placement of the violent booming of the gun jolting to the viewer.
-The effect is that the viewer, having read the text, is left wondering about the feelings of not only the soldiers, but of the victims.
+The limited palette and the absence of the soldiers mentioned make them up the close placement of the violent booming of the gun jolting to the viewer.
+The effect is that the viewer, having read the text, is left wondering about the feelings of not only the soldiers but of the victims.

-The post war era had lifted up America as heroic and the war efforts as “the right thing to do” but it had ignored the individual soldier, and the effects of war on bodily health and the psyche of often very young soldiers.
-A pat on the back, a firm hand shake, and “Good job, Son” were often given as acknowledgement of manhood and loyalty, but brushed under the rug shell shock, moral dilemma, and the questioning of authority.
+The post-war era had lifted up America as heroic and the war efforts as “the right thing to do” but it had ignored the individual soldier and the effects of war on bodily health and the psyche of often very young soldiers.
+A pat on the back, a firm handshake, and “Good job, Son” were often given as an acknowledgement of manhood and loyalty, but brushed under the rug shell shock, moral dilemma, and the questioning of authority.
 This work brings all of this into focus and hints at an unseen character in the painting: the establishment that created the scenario – the governments that made it happen for these individuals, both soldier and victim.